ENCCS/hpda-python/content/dask.rst

    https://xarray.pydata.org/en/stable/dask.html#reading-and-writing-data for more details.

-   Note that the NetCDF files are here https://github.com/ENCCS/hpda-python/tree/main/content/data , you need to download them to your laptop first, then depending on where you put the files, you may need to adapt the path to the data folder in the Python code.
+   Note that the NetCDF files are here https://github.com/ENCCS/hpda-python/tree/main/content/data , you need to ``git clone`` the repository or download the files to your laptop first.
+   Then depending on where you put the files, you may need to adapt the path to the data folder in the Python code.

    .. code-block:: ipython